BlockSigner/cove/site/content/english/services.md

 {{% content %}}
 {{% heading %}}
 # Pay per signature or as a flatrate <br class="hide-for-mobile">and save if you sign more
-Skribbles offer structure adapts to your needs.
+Skribble's pricing structure adapts to your needs
 {{% /heading %}}
 {{< picture image15 585 "A woman with long red hair chooses an offer" >}}